Cone beam computed tomography: Radiotherapy

 Cone beam CT using kilovoltage X-rays (as used for diagnostic, rather than therapeutic purposes) attached to a linear accelerator treatment machine was first developed in the late 1990s and early 2000s.
 Such systems have since become common on latest generation linacs.
 In the late 2010s CBCT also started to become available on-board particle therapy delivery systems.

 Interventional radiology

 While CBCT with X-ray image intensifiers was experimented with in the late 1990s, it was not until the adoption of flat-panel X-ray detectors, with improved contrast and spatial resolution, that CBCT became practical for clinical use in interventional radiology procedures.
 Many fixed, and even mobile, C-arm fluoroscopy systems are now capable of CBCT acquisitions, in addition to traditional planar fluoroscopy.
+CBCT provides image guidance during interventional radiology procedures for conditions such as knee osteoarthritis, benign prostatic hyperplasia, and hepatocellular carcinoma.

 Applications

 Endodontics

-The CBCT has the most important advantage in Endodontics as the 3D demonstrates critical root canal anatomical features that conventional intraoral, or panoramic images cannot.
+The most significant advantage of the CBCT in Endodontics is that it can show critical root canal anatomical features that conventional intraoral or panoramic images cannot.

-According to the American Association of Endodontics, there are many specific situations where 3D images produced by CBCT enhances diagnosis and influences treatment and its use can not be disputed over conventional intraoral radiology following the principles of ALARA.
+According to the American Association of Endodontics, there are numerous specific situations in which 3D images produced by CBCT enhance diagnosis and influence treatment, and its use cannot be disputed over conventional intraoral radiology based on ALARA principles.